4 Ways to Improve Your Graduate Hiring Experience

-This year, interns are met with a new challenge.
-Internships of 2020 will not be carried out in the office – they will take place in a virtual environment.
+For the foreseeable future, internships will not be carried out in the office – they will take place in a virtual environment.
 This difference poses significant challenges for organizations who have not already committed to the ‘shift to digital’.
 Even for those who have, the creation of a virtual environment capable of educating, training and integrating newly recruited interns to a company is a large project which likely needs the intervention of a third party.

 While the learning environment for these new recruits is different, the principles of graduate hiring remain the same.